Likenttt/eastlake-cloudflare-worker-short-url/readme.md

 JWT_SECRET = "li2niu" # Change it and don't expose it in this file
 DEFAULT_PAGE = "https://blog.li2niu.com" # Change it
 RECORD_CLICKS = true
-FE_ADMIN_DOMAIN = "https://cf-url-admin.li2niu.com" #Remember to replace it with your admin domain, important for cross origin allowlist
+FE_ADMIN_DOMAIN = "https://cf-url-admin.li2niu.com" # Replace it with your admin domain, important for cross-origin allowlist

 ```